Natural Capital Accounting and Valuation of Ecosystem Services - India

 Mainstreaming biodiversity and ecosystems into policy through natural capital accounting

-The Social Statistics Division (SSD) of Central Statistics Office of Ministry of Statistics and Programme Implementation (MoSPI) is the nodal agency for implementation of the project in India.
+The Social Statistics Division (SSD) of the National Statistical Office of the Ministry of Statistics and Programme Implementation (MoSPI) of India is the nodal agency for implementation of the European Union- funded project Natural Capital Accounting and Valuation of Ecosystem Services (NCAVES) in India.
 The role of MoSPI is to coordinate with all the stakeholders through a consultative process.

 The SEEA in India